1975–76 Philadelphia Flyers season: Season standings

+Record vs. opponents

 Playoffs

 Heading into the playoffs, the Flyers squeaked past Toronto in seven games and defeated Boston in five games, Game 5 featuring a five-goal outburst by Leach, the Riverton Rifle, to head to a third straight appearance in the Stanley Cup Finals.
 However, the Flyers didn't come close to a third straight championship, as they ran into an up-and-coming dynasty in Montreal, and were swept in four straight games.
 Despite the loss, Leach was awarded the Conn Smythe Trophy for scoring 19 goals in 16 playoff games.